What is On-page SEO?

 The Web Page Foundation

-Web-designers, Marketers, Business Owners, and Entrepreneurs are finding their online presence improves when on-page SEO is applied.
+Web-designers, Marketers, Business Owners, and Entrepreneurs are finding their online presence improves with on-page SEO.

 On-page SEO techniques improve crawlability for indexing on search engines.
 Once your webpages are indexed, your customers have a better chance of finding your products and services.
 When there are indexing problems your findability goes down.